jamietanna/sarahseewhy.github.io/_posts/2024-03-24-career-break-reflections.md

 * **Create a clear 30/60/90/120 day plan**.
 Both you and your line manager should be crystal clear about the expectations for the first few months.
 Adjust as you go.

 Also know it's ok to walk away from somewhere that doesn't feel like the right fit.

+## Finally

+After nearly a year back doing SRE I feel so much more settled.

+I believe this is a mix of finding the role in the right team and at the right organisation, as well as the way I've learned, adapted, and grown.

+I now have the headspace to think and write about the things which interest me.